phoihos/vscode-speller-korean/README.md

 ## Installation

-To install this extension go to `View->Extensions` and search for `Speller for Korean`.
+To install this extension go to `View->Extensions` and search for `speller-korean`.
 Next click Install and then Reload.

 ## Usage